Deep Neural Networks Inspired by Differential Equations: Introduction

-ODEs and SDEs have emerged as powerful theoretical frameworks providing novel insights and mathematical tools for tackling the challenges of interpretability and generalization in deep learning.
+ODEs and SDEs have emerged as theoretical frameworks providing novel insights and mathematical tools for tackling the challenges of interpretability and generalization in deep learning.
 Pioneering work by E et al.~\cite{weinan2017proposal} conceptualized deep neural networks as discrete dynamic systems, framing the training phase as an optimal control problem.
-This groundbreaking perspective catalyzed the development of network architectures grounded in deterministic differential equations (DDEs), encompassing ODEs and partial differential equations (PDEs), and spurring substantial advancements~\cite{chen2018neural,lu2018beyond,ruthotto2020deep,gomez2017reversible}.
+This perspective catalyzed the development of network architectures grounded in deterministic differential equations, encompassing ODEs and partial differential equations (PDEs), and leading to substantial advancements~\cite{chen2018neural,lu2018beyond,ruthotto2020deep,gomez2017reversible}.
 Stability in ODE-based models is often achieved by enforcing Lipschitz or contraction conditions on the function $f$, which ensures reliable forward and backward propagation and mitigates gradient explosion or vanishing.
-Overall, existing research can be broadly categorized into two main directions: 1) leveraging differential equations (DEs), including ODEs, PDEs and SDEs, frameworks for the theoretical interpretation of deep networks~\cite{weinan2017proposal,zhang2017beyond,xie2017aggregated,larsson2016fractalnet,targ2016resnet,huang2017densely,gomez2017reversible,behrmann2019invertible,alt2023connections}; 2) guiding the design of network architecture with DEs~\cite{lu2018beyond,ruthotto2020deep,zhang2020forward,he2019ode,luo2022rethinking,kong2022hno,greydanus2019hamiltonian,ephrath2020leanconvnets,kag2022condensing,wang2025convection}.
+Overall, existing research can be broadly categorized into two main directions: 1) leveraging differential equation frameworks, including ODEs, PDEs, and SDEs, for the theoretical interpretation of deep networks~\cite{weinan2017proposal,zhang2017beyond,xie2017aggregated,larsson2016fractalnet,targ2016resnet,huang2017densely,gomez2017reversible,behrmann2019invertible,alt2023connections}; 2) guiding the design of network architecture with DEs~\cite{lu2018beyond,ruthotto2020deep,zhang2020forward,he2019ode,luo2022rethinking,kong2022hno,greydanus2019hamiltonian,ephrath2020leanconvnets,kag2022condensing,wang2025convection}.